Why Data Literacy in the C-Suite Matters

 Seek Out Trusted Data Advisors

-Some questions require expert, outside advice.
-Even the literate need to consult masters on important matters.
-Consider hiring a specialized, data analytics consultant.
-Elder Research has helped businesses, government entities, non-profits, and universities find value in their data for longer than almost anyone in the world.
-Once we understand your goals and priorities, we draw on decades of experience to build and deploy models that deliver results and inform process stakeholders.
-We also work with in-house analytics teams to provide third-party validation of their models and methods and build an analytic center of excellence.
+A data analytics consultant helps businesses, government entities, non-profits, and universities find value in their data.
+They work with organizations to understand your goals and priorities in order to build and deploy models that deliver results and inform process stakeholders.
+Often, consultants work with in-house analytics teams to provide third-party validation of their models and methods and build an analytic center of excellence.
+It’s important to do your research to identify an excellent consultant you trust.

 Build Relationships with Your Data Team

 If you’ve recently hired new Data Scientists or Data Engineers, it’s important to establish a collaborative relationship between the technical team and business process owners as you plan your data strategy.
 They are the cross-functional team that will help you define the horizon of possibilities, so be open to their feedback.
 If an idea seems great to you, but they seem tentative, ask them why.
 While you may have greater visibility across the business, they will be more familiar with the nuances and limitations of your data.
-Working together will ensure their efforts align with overall business strategy.
-You may want to mentor them in how to communicate the business value from their findings to key stakeholders to increase adoption of their results.

 Summary

 Data literacy is the ability, confidence, and willingness to engage with data to acquire information, construct or review analyses, and communicate insights to inform decisions.
 It is distinct from proficiency.
 The data literate are not quantitative prodigies, but are familiar with the methods used to create models from data, apply a critical eye to any insights derived from data, and communicate those findings to inform decision making.
-Being data literate is essential for executives and managers to enact a data strategy that will succeed in their organizations.
-And, it is achievable through self-learning, training, expert consultation, and building relationships.